-Count 1 - The Amended Claim Under 11 U.S.C. § 524(i) В. Count 1 alleges that in violation of § 524(i) Defendants willfully failed to credit payments they received from the Trustee and, thus, Defendants willfully failed to credit payments received "under a plan."
-Defendants move to dismiss the amended § 524(i) claim in Count 1 for two reasons: (1) Plaintiffs' second modified plan was in default; and (2) Plaintiffs have not sufficiently alleged that payments Defendants received from the Trustee, i.e., payments "under a plan," were improperly credited.
+Count 1 - The Amended Claim Under 11 U.S.C. § 524(i) Β. Count 1 alleges that in violation of § 524(i) Defendants willfully failed to credit payments they received from the Trustee and, thus, Defendants willfully failed to credit payments received "under a plan."
+Defendants move to dismiss the amended \$ 524(i) claim in Count 1 for two reasons: (1) Plaintiffs' second modified plan was in default; and (2) Plaintiffs have not sufficiently alleged that payments Defendants received from the Trustee, i.e., payments "under a plan," were improperly credited.
 Defendants' arguments have merit and the court agrees with both.

 ". . . unless . . . the plan is in default . . ."
-Section § 524(i) makes it a violation of the discharge injunction of § 524(a)(2) for a creditor to willfully fail to

-27 28 credit payments received "under a plan" if the failure causes material injury "unless". . the plan is in default."
-11 U.S.C. § There are two relevant defaults for consideration here.
+Section § 524(i) makes it a violation of the discharge injunction of § 524(a)(2) for a creditor to willfully fail to credit payments received "under a plan" if the failure causes material injury "unless . . the plan is in default."
+11 U.S.C. § 524(i).
+There are two relevant defaults for consideration here.

-The first default was a monetary default consisting of three missed plan payments in excess of \$10,000.00.
-Based on an initial plan payment due in April 2014, these payments should have been made no later than March 2019 and would have been due for January, February, and March 2019.
-This monetary default was apparently considered to have been cured sometime before the Trustee's motion to dismiss was heard in September 2019 because the Trustee withdrew the motion and thereafter filed notice that Plaintiffs completed their plan payments.
+The first default was a monetary default in the amount of \$10,246.37 which, according to the Trustee, represented approximately 3 plan payments.
+This monetary default was apparently considered to have been cured sometime before the Trustee's motion to dismiss was heard in September 2019 because the Trustee withdrew the motion and immediately thereafter filed notice that Plaintiffs completed their plan payments.